Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

 🚀 Step 3: Open a Pull Request

-When creating a PR:
+When creating your Pull Request:

-Mention the approved Issue number
+🔗 Reference the approved Issue number

-Mention track + phase + day
+📍 Mention track + phase + day

-Briefly explain what you built
+📝 Briefly explain what you built

-PRs without an approved Issue reference will be rejected.
+❗ PRs without an approved Issue reference will be rejected.

 ❌ What Will NOT Be Accepted

-PR without issue approval
+❌ Pull Requests without issue approval

-Copy-pasted tutorial code

-Missing README.md
+❌ Missing README.md

-Broken folder structure
+❌ Breaking the folder structure

-Duplicate or low-effort submissions
+❌ Duplicate or low-effort submissions

-🧠 Final Note
+🧠 Core Principles

 This project values: